 A soul tie simply is a soul-based attachment to another person.

-Soul ties can be formed with people you like, but they can also be formed with people you don’t like–or people who have abused you, done you wrong, or left you.
-The circumstances of your current relationship don’t matter.
+Soul ties can be formed with people you like, as happened with Jonathan and David; BUT, they can also be formed with people you don't like–or people who have abused you, done you wrong, or left you.
+The circumstances of your current relationship don't matter.
 What matters is that the soul tie exists, and it will remain unless you break it.

 And soul ties keep you attached, whether you want to be attached or not.